 Clients often ask how to keep things peaceful when telling their spouse they want a divorce.
-There’s no single “right” answer, but with preparation, you can make a tough conversation go a little more smoothly:
+There’s no single “right” answer when asking for a divorce, but with preparation, you can make a tough conversation go a little more smoothly:

 1. Prepare Yourself

 Knowing ahead of time where your spouse is at emotionally can make a huge difference in how you bring up the topic of divorce.

 Is your husband happily ignorant?
 Do you think your wife is just as unhappy as you are?
 Has the “D” word ever been brought up before or will it be coming out of the blue?

 Understanding how aware your spouse is about the state of your marriage can help gauge how your spouse will react as you get ready to bring up divorce.
 You may consider talking with a therapist or couple’s counselor to help you sort through your feelings and prepare you for the discussion you’re about to have.
 They can help you ”role play” the conversation asking for the divorce and even offer suggestions about what to say.